j4m3su0/student-robotics/README.md

 # student-robotics
-The code used for my team's robot in the Student Robotics 2024 competition.
+This repository contains the Python code for our team's robot for the Student Robotics 2024 competition.
+The program is designed to autonomously control the robot's hardware, including its motors, clamp, and camera, to complete the game's objectives.